 This is where the two brands diverge most clearly.

-Calla Blanche favors A-line and ball gown silhouettes in its signature collections, with the Blanc and L'Amour lines particularly known for full skirts with dramatic volume and sweep.
-Fit-and-flare appears in the main collection with more moderate skirt drama than the flagship lines.
-The brand's aesthetic tends toward the sweeping: gowns designed for a processional, for a cathedral space, for maximum visual weight as the bride enters the room.
+Calla Blanche favors A-line and ball gown silhouettes in its Main collection, with the Blanc line particularly known for full skirts with dramatic volume and sweep.
+Fit-and-flare appears as well, with the brand's aesthetic consistently tending toward the sweeping: gowns designed for a processional, for a cathedral space, for maximum visual weight as the bride enters the room.
 Even the more restrained Calla Blanche pieces carry architectural intention.

 Sophia Tolli is most widely known for its fit-and-flare and mermaid silhouettes, though the brand offers A-line options as well.
 The fit-and-flare construction in Sophia Tolli is notably body-conscious: the gowns are cut to follow the natural waist, hip, and thigh before releasing into a flared or mermaid hem.
 This silhouette tends to be flattering on brides with defined waist-hip proportions and those who want the dress to work with the shape they already have rather than creating volume over it.
 Brides with hourglass figures often find Sophia Tolli's fit-and-flare construction particularly effective.